phenopackets/phenopacket-schema/docs/age.rst

 FHIR mapping
 ~~~~~~~~~~~~
-This element is mapped to the FHIR using  a `UCUM  measurement <http://unitsofmeasure.org/trac/>`_.
+This element is mapped to the FHIR using `Unified Code for Units of Measure (UCUM) <http://unitsofmeasure.org/trac/>`_.
 See also `Condition onset <http://build.fhir.org/datatypes and http://build.fhir.org/condition-definitions.html#Condition.onset_x_>`_.